DevExpress/devextreme-documentation/concepts/Common/Accessibility/05 Documentation for Components.md

-The following list can help you find detailed information about each component's accessibility compliance.
+Refer to the following list for detailed information about each component's accessibility compliance:

-[note] At the moment, not all components' guides include an accessibility topic.
+[note] Currently, not all components' guides include an accessibility topic.
 This list will continue to grow.

 ## Grid Components